-Students satisfying the following conditions will be permitted to earn a maximum of 12 semester hours by directed independent study, but allowed to enroll in only one DIS course per semester if he/she:
+Students satisfying the following condition will be permitted to ear a maximum of 12 semester hours by directed independent study, but allowed conditions are study to the condition will be permitted to ear a maximum of 12 semester hours by directed independent study, but allowed to to enroll in only one DIS course per semester if he/she:

-- Possesses an overall grade point average of 2.0; - Enters into a contractual agreement with the instructor of the courses desired;

-- Enrolls in scheduled course, but has to drop that course due to insufficient enrollment; - Shows where circumstances beyond his/her control would prevent him/ her from enrolling in a course prescribed in his/her program.
+- Possesses an overall grade point average of 2.0; - Enters into a contractual agreement with the instructor of the courses desired; - Enrolls in scheduled course, but has to drop that course due to insufficient enrollment; - Shows where circumstance beyond his/her control would prevent 4. him/her from enrolling in a course prescribed in his/her program.